I3S-ESSnet/Documents/oslo-meeting/minutes.md

 The work of evaluating the RELAIS record linkage (the probabilistic and the deterministic one) is in progress.
 The evaluation of the statistician workflow should occur at the end of 2020 and the use case tested still must be defined.

-## NTTS

-Deadline : 15th of october

-contact the organisation team to discuss what is possible

-H-track : softwares, frameworks and tools, specific topic : reusing tools and services

-Can we have a specific session ?

 ## Service deployment

 Work done: